The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: Example Dataset Usage

 \subsection{LiDAR 3D Reconstruction}

 Our dataset can also be used for 3D reconstruction, as demonstrated in~\figref{fig:3d-reconstruction}.
-The top row represents the surface mesh generated from the prior map using Poisson surface reconstruction~\cite{kazhdan2006poisson}.
-The bottom row shows the mesh using the Ouster laser scans registered against the prior map (i.e. leveraging perfect localization).
+The top row represents the surface mesh generated from the Leica ground truth map using Poisson surface reconstruction~\cite{kazhdan2006poisson}.
+The bottom row shows the mesh created by using the Ouster laser scans registered against the prior map (i.e. leveraging the ground truth localisation).
 We applied the filtering and mesh generation tools provided by PCL~\cite{Rusu_ICRA2011_PCL} including Moving Least Squares (MLS) smoothing~\cite{alexa2003computing}, a voxel grid filter of 5~cm resolution and the greedy triangulation projection~\cite{marton2009fast} for the reconstruction.